 For longer trips to malaria zone areas, it is recommended to take Artemisinin combination therapies (ACT), an additional drug taken with artemisinin components that have a longer half life (lasts longer in the system).

 Artemisinin may have anti-cancer effects.
-There are limited studies, where the results are in the early stages but are promising ones.
+Results from limited studies are in the early stages, however, they are promising.
 They suggest that Artemisinin may kill cancer cells while not affecting healthy ones.

 Cancer cells contain high concentrations of iron.
 Iron is needed for cell division and cancer cells accumulate iron to multiple.
 Levels of iron concentration can be 1000 times higher in cancer cells than in normal cells.